infovirtuel/Atera-Report-Generator/README.md

 ## UI

-:x: Dynamically resize the UI for small resolution screens
+:white_check_mark: Dynamically resize the UI for small resolution screens

-:x: Individual tabs for General/Email/SMTP configuration menu
+:white_check_mark: Individual tabs for General/Email/SMTP configuration menu

 :x: Each report type (device,snmp,http...) in a tab of the main menu

+:white_check_mark: Cleaner and more modern UI on Windows.

 ## FEATURES